alexgibs/cfn-annex/README.md

 First, start by cloning this this repository.

-Installing the cfn-annex Lambda function can be done by the following two methods:
+Installing the cfn-annex Lambda function can be done either of the following methods:

-*Deploying it as part of a CloudFormation Stack:*
+**1. Deploying it as part of a CloudFormation Stack:**

   > Ensure you have npm and the aws cli installed.